companieshouse/ocr-api/README.md

 The file to be converted is uploaded to the controller and the results (extracted text plus meta data) are returned.

+## Logging

+This project uses the Companies House Structured logging framework for writing logging messages.
+A set of log messages are written to allow this microservice to be better monitored.

+These key log messages contain a map of values that can be used by systems such as CloudWatch for log queries and Dashboards.
+They use constants in the `JsonContants.java` file to keep the map key values consistent for all log messages.
+Since the key values are used in the [ocr-api-stack](https://github.com/companieshouse/ocr-api-stack) project then they must be updated in both projects together.

 ## Requirements

 - Java 11